pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

         - icon: lightning
           icon_color: violet
           title: TTL Stacks
           description: Automatically cleanup infrastructure with self-destroying (automatic deletion) stacks.
         - icon: clock
           icon_color: yellow
           title: Scheduled Deployments
           description: Automate cloud operations (update, refresh, destroy) on defined schedules using cron expressions.

 form:
     hubspot_form_id: 35baf46c-fd6e-4321-a75f-fc9319e31efb

 faq:
     items:
-      - header: Question 1
+      - header: What is Pulumi Deployments?
         content: |
-          Pulumi ESC (Environments, Secrets and Configuration), is an [open source project](https://github.com/pulumi/esc) and managed service of Pulumi Cloud that enables teams to manage hierarchical collections of configuration and secrets and consume them from a variety of different infrastructure and application services.

-          Pulumi ESC integrates with Pulumi Cloud identity and RBAC to provide rich control over access to secret configuration within an organization.
-Pulumi ESC supports multiple configuration providers, enabling static key/value configuration as well as dynamically retrieved configuration and secrets via OIDC and additional providers like 1Password and Vault.
-Pulumi ESC is available via the new `esc` CLI, Pulumi Cloud, the Pulumi Cloud REST API, and Pulumi IaC stack configuration.
-      - header: Question 2
+          Pulumi Deployments is an infrastructure lifecycle management service.
+It provides automation of deployment and operational workflows for cloud infrastructure.
+With Pulumi Deployments, you can orchestrate with ease the at-scale complexities of production infrastructure.

+      - header: Is there a free tier for Pulumi Deployments?
         content: |
-          An environment describes a collection of secrets and configuration values.
-It is typically intended to capture the configuration needed to work with a particular environment - for example the production environment for your key customer or line of business service.

-          An environment is represented by a YAML document.
-This document has two top level entries:

-          - `imports`: An optional set of other environments that this environment derives from, enabling composition of environments and avoiding repetition across environments.

-          - `values`: An arbitrary nested collection of key/value pairs representing top level configuration values.
+          Individual Edition has 500 deploy minutes/month.
+Team Edition has 3,000 included deploy minutes/month.

 learn: